Shinichi Tsutsumi: Life and career

-Tsutsumi was born in Hyōgo.
+Tsutsumi was born in Hyōgo Prefecture.
 He began training at the age of 18 with Shinichi "Sonny" Chiba's Japan Action Club.
-When he was at Japan Action Club (JAC), he had been the manager of Hiroyuki Sanada for several years.
+When he was at Japan Action Club (JAC) he had been the manager of Hiroyuki Sanada for several years.

 In 2013, he was nominated for an International Emmy Award for best actor for his role in Yasu – A Single Father’s Story.